soorinpark/mafiagame/README.md

 	ID		| Requirements
 	------------------------------------------------------------------
 		9	| The app is has working buttons and menus
-		10  | The AI performs their actions in a timely fashion 11	| The app keeps track of each players action and updates accordingly 12  | The app has an unpredictable AI, so the games aren't repetitive
+		1	| The AI performs their actions in a timely fashion 11	| The app can interact with the user notifying of errors as well as game text 12  	| The app has visual representations of the game as well as text explaining
  	------------------------------------------------------------------

 Methodology: